 Overnight: Marco Polo Hotel, Gudauri (1 night) (B, D)

 Day 09: Gudauri/Kutaisi (Drive)

-After breakfast check-out of the hotel and drive to Gori.
+After breakfast check-out of the hotel and drive to Gori to visit its museum.
 Today the town is mainly known as the birthplace of J. Stalin.
-En-route visit Samtavisi Cathedral (11th c).
-Excursion in Stalin’s Museum in Gori.
 Visit Uplistsikhe (‘the Lord's citadel’), a cave town hewn into the living rock, 8 kms south-east of Gori.
 The citadel dates back to the 7th century BC.
 It served as a strategic point on the ancient Silk Road from ancient times until the 15th century AD.
 It contains a large central hall for pagan rituals, living rooms and a 9th century church.

 Overnight: Tskaltubo Spa Resort, Kutaisi (1 night) (B, D)

 The city of Kutaisi dates back to the Argonauts’ time (13th -12th centuries B.C).
 Formerly capital of old Colchida, Kutaisi then ruled all of Western Georgia.
 The nearby Gelati Monastery* was founded in the 12th century by Georgia’s most famous king, David the Builder (1073 – 1125 AD).
 Its walls are covered in splendid floor-to-ceiling murals of Georgia’s saints and monarchs.
 Visit Bagrati Cathedral* (11th century).
 These sites are listed as the World's Cultural Heritage site by UNESCO.
 Arrive in Akhaltsikhe.
 Excursion to the recently restored 13th century Rabati Castle.

 Overnight: Hotel Rabath, Akhaltsikhe (1 night) (B, D)